retorquere/pimsync/davcli/README.md

 expose simple caldav and carddav operations; essentially equivalents to `ls`, `cat`, `mkdir`, etc (plus discovery).

-Output is printed to `stdout` in a very clean format (e.g.: so you can use this in shell scripts) and all logging is printed to `stderr`.
+Output is printed to `stdout` in a clean format (e.g.: so you can use this in shell scripts) and all logging is printed to `stderr`.

 The output of `--help` should be sufficient to find the basic subcommands, and appending `--help` to any of these should provide enough information to